Police: Pedestrian critical after being hit by alleged drunk driver

-HOLLAND, Mich. — The Ottawa County Sheriff’s Office is investigating after a pedestrian was hit by an alleged drunk driver early Saturday morning.
+HOLLAND, Mich. -- The Holland Police Department is investigating after a pedestrian was hit by an alleged drunk driver early Saturday morning.

 The crash happened at 12:21 a.m. when two men were walking on southbound Homestead Avenue when one of them was hit by the car and thrown into the roadway.